RomanPilyushin/Mind/templates/toefl/Writing 2 Academic Discussion.md

 Here’s a template that focuses on expanding on and challenging the points mentioned by the other students.

-- This is a challenging topic, but I think that [respond directly to the question].
+- This is a challenging topic, but I think [respond directly to the question].
 - I strongly agree with [student]’s idea that [mention one point made by the student].
 - I would add that [expand on the point with your own idea].
-- While [other student] raised the relevant point that [mention one point made by the other student], he/she didn’t mention that [challenge that point].
+- While [other student] raised the relevant point that [mention one point made by the other student], he didn’t mention that [challenge that point].
 - For example [elaborate on your challenge with your own ideas].

 Here’s a template that focuses on giving an entirely new answer and ignoring the other student responses.

-- While I appreciate the points mentioned by both STUDENT 1 and STUDENT 2, I think that… [elaborate on your idea for a few sentences]
+- While I appreciate the points mentioned by both [STUDENT 1] and [STUDENT 2], I think that… [elaborate on your idea for a few sentences]
 - Remember that [elaborate on your point], so [elaborate on your point].
 - Some people may feel that [mention a potential challenge], but [respond to this challenge].